Do you really need sun for vitamin D?

 Is the sun safe?

 With the right protection, sun exposure can be safe and enjoyable for everyone.
-There are certain precautions you should take before you go out in the sun such as wearing sunglasses, SPF and staying in the shade for parts of the day.
+There are certain precautions you should take before you go out in the sun such as wearing sunglasses, applying/re-applying SPF and staying in the shade during the middle of the day.